Retail Leases

 -

 Yes, tenants are advised to seek independent legal advice before finalising a retail shop lease.
 This step is a prudent measure to ensure you fully understand your lease commitments and the broader implications of the Act.
-Engaging with a solicitor or business lawyer on the Sunshine Coast to review your retail lease documents will also help safeguard your business interests and reduce the risk of disputes in the future.
+Consulting a retail lease lawyer or commercial lawyer on the Sunshine Coast to review your lease documents will help safeguard your business interests and reduce the risk of future lease disputes.

 How we help.